Ukraine watchful of borders as Putin heads to Belarus

 "Protecting our border, both with Russia and Belarus - is our constant priority," Zelensky said after a meeting on Sunday of Ukraine's top military command.
 "We are preparing for all possible defence scenarios."

-Zelensky was speaking on the eve of a visit to Belarus by Russian President Vladimir Putin amid discussion of a possible new Russian offensive and suggestions it could originate in Belarus.

-Officials in Kyiv have warned for months that Belarus could join Russian forces and serve as a launching pad for a new attack to form a second front in the war.
+Putin heads to Belarus on Monday for his first visit in 3-1/2 years with the Kremlin describing it as a broad "working visit" with Belarussian President Alexander Lukashenko.

+Belarus - one of Russia's closest allies- allowed its territory to be used as a launchpad for Moscow's Feb.
+24 invasion of Ukraine, but has not joined the fighting directly.
+Lukashenko has said repeatedly he has no intention of sending his country's troops into Ukraine.

-Whatever Belarusian President Alexander Lukashenko might be persuaded to do for Russia "this will not help them, just like all the other sick ideas in this war against Ukraine and Ukrainians," Zelensky said.
+Whatever Lukashenko might be persuaded to do for Russia "this will not help them, just like all the other sick ideas in this war against Ukraine and Ukrainians," Zelensky said.

-Belarus is one of Russia's closest allies and Lukashenko allowed his country's territory to be used to embark on the Feb 24 invasion of Ukraine.
-But he has said repeatedly that he has no intention of sending his country's troops into Ukraine.
+Russian troops that were moved to Belarus in October will conduct battalion tactical exercises, the Russian Interfax news agency reported, citing the Russian defence ministry.

+It was not immediately clear when and where in Belarus the exercises will be conducted.

 KISSINGER CALLS FOR NEGOTIATION